Best Wireless Mice in India (2026)

 HP M190 Wireless Mouse

-The HP M190 is the cheapest wireless mouse in this roundup.
+The HP M190 is the absolute cheapest wireless mouse in this roundup at ₹485.
 6 buttons (including back/forward) add genuine productivity — navigate browser pages and documents without keyboard shortcuts.
-The multi-surface sensor works on wood, fabric, and most desk materials without a mousepad.
-At ₹489, it's the absolute entry point for wireless mice.
-The trade-offs: not silent (normal click volume), basic build quality, and the sensor is adequate but not precise for anything beyond basic office work.
+The 1600 DPI multi-surface sensor works on wood, fabric, and most desk materials without a mousepad.
+4,172 reviews provide decent validation.
+The trade-offs: not silent (normal click volume), basic build quality (3.7/5 rating), and the sensor is adequate but not precise.
+If you just need a wireless mouse that works, this is the minimum spend.

 Pros